AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/xpansion_steps/0-overview.md

 Antares-Simulator in the previous step to add information on the candidates.
 These modified problems, still written as `.mps` files, are the so-called _satellite problems_.
 They correspond to the supply-demand problem to be solved once the investment has been fixed to a given value (that changes during the Antares-Xpansion optimization).

-This stage is also responsible for building the intial _master problem_ used for Benders decomposition.
+This stage is also responsible for building the initial _master problem_ used for Benders decomposition.
 If there are additional constraints linking the investment candidates (defined in the `additional-constraints` field of the `user/expansion/settings.ini` file), then they are added to the _master problem_.

 For more details on how the master and the satellite problems are generated, see [Investment problem generation](2-problem-modification.md).